rebekalv/arduino_camera/ttk8/README.md

 #### Troubleshooting

 1. Test [with wifi streaming](#with-wifi-streaming), while having the camera connected to the computer.
 Then you can see the terminal output in OpenMV and use it for debugging.
-2. Check that your network supports the 2.4 GHz band.
+1. Check that your network supports the 2.4 GHz band.
    On mac: Option + click on wifi icon.
-Check the network bandwidths under `Channel`.
+Check the network bandwidth under "Channel".
    On windows: Open Settings → Network & Internet → Wi-Fi.
 Click on your current network name and look for network band.
+1. If your network does not support the 2.4 GHz band, the easiest solution is to go to your router ip and enable a 2G network.
+To find the router ip, run `arp -a` in the mac terminal.
+One of the ips listed will be you router.
+Open a browser and go to the router ip.
+Check your physical router box for the password.
+Then you can enable a 2G network with WPA2 encryption.
-3. If your network does not support the 2.4 GHz band, a solution is to connect your computer to ethernet, and enable its mobile hotspot (selecting the 2.4 GHz band).
+1. Another solution is to connect your computer to ethernet, and enable a mobile hotspot (selecting the 2.4 GHz band).
-4. If your browser blocks the HTTP stream (showing "Not Secure" warning), click "Advanced" on the security warning and select "Proceed to [IP address] (unsafe)".
+1. If your browser blocks the HTTP stream (showing "Not Secure" warning), click "Advanced" on the security warning and select "Proceed to [IP address] (unsafe)".
 Your browser might have further restrictions, denying you access.

 ## Results and Examples